piotrmurach/tty-markdown/README.md

 ### 2.6 `:color`

-You can control when to apply coloring to various document elements.

-Valid values are `:never`, `:always` or `:auto`.
-By default `:auto` is used which auto detects if coloring can be applied.
+Use the `:color` keyword to control when to apply coloring to various document elements.
+Valid values are `:always`, `:auto` or `:never`.
+The default `:auto` value automatically detects whether to color the output or not.

-For example, to always color content regardless of terminal support do:
+For example, to always color content regardless of terminal support:

 ```ruby
 TTY::Markdown.parse(markdown_string, color: :always)